English Department

 AP / ECE English Literature & Composition – #E44A/B 1 Credit Level 4 NCAA

-The course is designed to involve students in the study and practice of writing and the study of literature.
-A critical approach is fostered with the view to developing a true appreciation of literary works and a facility for critical response, both oral and written.
-The course is intended for the student who is capable and willing to manage a substantial amount of reading and writing.
-The course relies heavily on student preparation and presentation of the materials presented.
-Academic papers, journals, and projects are requirements of this course.
-This is a college Level course offered to prepare students for the Advanced Placement Literature and Composition examination, which is offered in May.
-English 4, Level 4 is a UConn ECE course for college credits.
+The course is designed to involve students in the analytical study of literature.
+Students develop a deep appreciation of literary works and a facility for critical response, both oral and written.
+Students must be capable and willing to manage a substantial amount of reading and writing.
+Coursework relies heavily on student preparation and presentation of the materials presented.
+Academic papers, journals, and projects are required.
+This college level course prepares students for the required Advanced Placement Literature and Composition examination, offered in May, and is a UConn ECE course for college credit.
 Requirements for placement: Minimum grade of 85 in English 3 Level 4; minimum grade of 90 in Honors American Literature Level 3; minimum grade of 95 in American Literature Level 2; minimum grade of 90 overall average; signature of English Teacher.

 Honors World Literature – #E43A 0.5 Credit Level 3 NCAA

-This English course is taken during the first semester during which students will write the College Essay.
+This English course is taken during the first semester during which students will write the college essay.
 Examination of world literature is undertaken through short stories, poems, and longer works.
-Writing assignments are required and will develop students’ critical reading, thinking and writing skills.
-Academic paper and journal are requirements of this course.
+Writing assignments are required and will develop students’ critical reading, thinking, and writing skills.
+An academic essay and journal are requirements of this course.
 Requirements for placement: Minimum grade of 85 in American Literature Level 3; minimum grade of 90 in American Literature Level 2; minimum grade of 85 overall average or above; signature of English Teacher.

 World Literature – #E82A 0.5 Credit Level 2 NCAA

-This English course is taken during the first semester during which students will write the College Essay.
-This is a survey course which covers poetry, short stories, and excerpts from longer works.
+This English course is taken during the first semester during which students will write the college essay.
+This is a survey course which covers poetry, short stories, and excerpts from longer works of literature in units based on geographical regions.
 Academic paper and journal are requirements of this course.
 Requirements for placement: Senior status.

 Senior English Second Semester Courses